ilan-anodot/anodotcost_api_docs_slate/source/includes/_Cost.md

 | apikey | header |  | Yes |  |
 | filters | query | Filter recommendations based on type | No |  |

-Filtering recommendations can be applied to the above calls using query parameters in the following manner: **filters[type]=recommendationType** where recommendationType is one of the recommendation types that are listed under the "Recommendation Types" section below.
+Filtering recommendations can be applied to the above calls using query parameters in the following manner: **filters[type]=recommendationType** where recommendationType is one of the recommendation types supported.
 You can use the [Get Recommendation Types](get-recommendation-types) call to get the possible types.

 **Responses**